Arts and Wonders, my second novel, was published by Sceptre in 2004.

 There are many allusions to Italian and German art in the novel, and again the investigative reader might enjoy untangling historical fact from historical fiction.
 The hero and narrator moves about the margins of European history.
 On his quest for fame and wealth and meaning, Tommaso meets historical figures, from the painter Giuseppe Arcimboldo to the depressive Emperor Rudolf II.
 At the heart of the book, however, is the wholly invented Duchy of Felsengrunde, whose degenerate ruler combines those qualities of fantasy and curiosity which helped define the era and lay the foundations for modern science.

 None of which should give the impression that Arts and Wonders is a work of history masquerading as fiction.
 It is entirely the opposite, and pleasure is its purpose.

-You can buy Arts and Wonders here.
+Buy the paperback edition of Arts and Wonders here.

-Arts and Wonders on Kindle: Available soon
+Buy Arts and Wonders on Kindle.